 We recently flew from Boston to Beijing for $600 roundtrip, including taxes and seat selection.
-That was really cheap and it was epic to experience the Great Wall of China (we even managed to avoid paying for the Chinese tourist visa thanks to the free 72 hour transit visa).
+That was really cheap and it was epic to experience the Great Wall of China.
+We even managed to avoid paying for the Chinese tourist visa thanks to the free transit visa!
 We’re often asked how we can afford to travel so much.
 One reason is that we generally never overpay for plane tickets, and accumulate a variety of points and miles to cash in for free plane tickets later.
 We’re savvy with quickly searching a lot of websites and want to share our tips on how to buy cheap plane tickets with you.

 Always Search Multiples Booking Sites to Buy Cheap Plane Tickets